-This how to guide will help you understand the process of scientifically recovering video recordings from mobile devices.
+This how-to guide will help you understand the process of scientifically recovering video recordings from mobile devices.
 There are areas of concern and protocols to follow.
-We hope to help you understand the best methods to follow when recovering video recordings from mobile devises.
+We hope to help you understand the best methods to follow when recovering video recordings from mobile devices.

 Recovery of mobile surveillance video is a scientific process.
-Mobile surveillance video can be recorded on a smart phone, CCTV system or other mobile digital video recorder.?
+Mobile surveillance videos can be recorded on a smartphone, CCTV system, or other digital video recorders.
 This process also includes establishing a chain of custody.
-Documenting the recordings integrity for use in court.
+Documenting the integrity of the recording for use in court.
 This documenting of the chain of custody is the beginning step for forensic video authentication and analysis.

 Proprietary V.S.
 Open Source

-There are a wide variety of surveillance system and smart phone manufacturers and a larger number of different models of DVRs.
-This complicates on-site retrieval of video recordings a difficult process.
+There are a wide variety of surveillance system and smartphone manufacturers and a larger number of different models of DVRs.
+This complicates the on-site retrieval of video recordings a difficult process.
 This often requires access to the technical manual of the DVR or device that created and stored the video recording.